Delaware DBA

 - A brief description of your business activity

-Your application must be notarized by a public notary, and the information you list will be made public on the Delaware name search database.
+Note: Your application must be notarized, and the information you list will be made public on the Delaware name search database.

-When you’re ready to file your trade name application in Delaware, you’ll submit the Registration of Trade, Business, & Fictitious Name Certificate and a check or money order of $25 per county to the counties where you plan on doing business.
+When you’re ready to file your trade name application in Delaware, you’ll submit the Registration of Trade, Business, & Fictitious Name Certificate and a check or money order of $25 per county.
 You can submit a paper form to:

 Kent County: